How to Get A Healthy Lawn

 Feed the lawn as needed (depending on the type of grass)

-Two feedings in the fall are the most important feedings for all cool-season grasses.
-Spring feedings (early summer) may be needed depending on the type of grass, as well as weather and soil conditions.
-Have your soil tested to see exactly where it stands with nutrients and pH levels.
+Two feedings in the fall are the most important for all cool-season grasses.
+Spring feedings (early summer) may be needed depending on the type of grass and weather and soil conditions.
+Have your soil tested to see where it stands with nutrients and pH levels.

 Choose the right grass